lino-framework/book/docs/dev/action_parameters.rst

   dialog action

-    An action that has :term:`parameters <action parameter>` to be entered by the :term:`end user` in a dialog window before the action itself is being run.
+    An action that opens a dialog window where the :term:`end user`  can specify :term:`action parameters <action parameter>`  before actually running the action.

+    An :class:`lino.core.actions.Action` is a :term:`dialog action` if it has :attr:`lino.core.actions.Action.parameters` defined and
+    :attr:`lino.core.actions.Action.no_params_window` has not been enabled.

 The merge action is an example of an action with parameters.
 When you click the merge button on a ticket, Lino reacts by popping up a dialog